nukomeet/kulfon-python/README.md

 * easy to install
 * no `npm` nor `node_modules` directory which is large and takes time to install
 * by default a templating language easy to understand by designers
-* no need to write extra wrappers each time you need something extra
+* no need to write extra wrappers for existing tools
 * ES6/7 ready
 * use [Bower][4] because of flat dependency structure

 ## Install

-External dependencies:

-* `webpack`: install with `npm install -g webpack`

-Install `kuflon`

     pip install kulfon